How do I get the insurance company to pay my workers' comp medical bills?

 In a separate page, we describe what your medical providers must do to get paid for treating your work injury.
 If the workers' compensation insurance company has accepted your claim, you should not pay for your medical treatment.
 Instead, the doctor, hospital or other medical provider is legally required to bill your workers' compensation insurance company directly and may not seek payment from you.
 The insurer pays only what is required under a fee schedule that limits how much a provider can receive for treatment.
 It is illegal for a medical provider to bill you for the difference between their charges and the amount allowed under the Pennsylvania Workers' Compensation Act.
+If your doctor's office is not familiar with the billing requirements under the Act, direct them to The Doctor's Guide to Pennsylvania Workers' Compensation Billing, where they can learn all they need to know to get their medical bills paid promptly.

 An employer may challenge the reasonableness and necessity of medical treatment by filing a utilization review petition within thirty days of receiving medical bills.
 The Bureau of Workers’ Compensation will assign the request to a Utilization Review Organization (“URO”), which will request your medical provider to send a copy of your medical records.
 If your physician or medical provider fails to provide copies of your medical records to the URO, the treatment will automatically be deemed unreasonable or unnecessary, so make sure your providers send the requested records.
 Send the URO a short note that explains how your treatment is helping you, even if you only get temporary relief.
 The URO will issue a report that states whether your treatment was reasonable or necessary.
 If the URO finds that your treatment was wholly or partly unnecessary or unreasonable, you have the right to appeal this decision to a worker’s compensation judge.
 You are not required to pay bills found to be unreasonable or unnecessary.